Powerful audit trails for hospital molecular diagnostics labs

 Of course, all that data has to be organized in a useful way—ideally, in multiple useful ways.
 First and foremost, lab sample tracking is different in a molecular lab.
 A clinical Laboratory Information System (LIS) can’t be retrofitted to model the generations and relationships between samples in molecular processes.
 A LIMS designed and developed specifically for molecular labs, one that can accommodate a genealogical model of specimen processing, can manage the chain of custody in intricate detail, all while lab technicians do their work as they normally have.
 A faultless audit trail can be prepared automatically while laboratory personnel focus on processing higher volumes and reducing turnaround time.

 A considerable benefit of this method is that lab directors can access this laboratory management information in other combinations too, such as focusing on a specific user path, container path or time path to evaluate and improve lab performance.
 A purpose-built solution for molecular diagnostics labs can provide this overview at a glance, rather than through lengthy review of diffuse records and tables, and without logging into a separate system.

 Automated information capture frees lab personnel to focus on accuracy and efficiency, while recordkeeping largely takes care of itself.

 For more information on expanding lab capabilities through intelligent solutions designed for molecular processes, read our white paper, Molecular Diagnostics for Healthcare Facilities: How to Start and Scale an Efficient Testing Program.

 About the author

-Cutting his teeth on the Human Genome Project, Nabil was hooked.
-16 years later his passion remains focused on enabling technologies to bring precision medicine to mainstream medicine.
+After cutting his teeth on the Human Genome Project, Nabil was hooked on genetics.
+Sixteen years later, his passion remains focused on enabling technologies to bring precision medicine to mainstream medicine.